dV/dt < 0 (V decreasing)

 The equation always has a unique PD solution P for any PD Q if and only if A is Hurwitz (all eigenvalues have negative real part).
 Solving it for Q = I gives the "natural" Lyapunov function for the linear system.
 For nonlinear systems, this solution at the linearization gives a local Lyapunov function valid in a neighborhood of the origin.

-The cross-term candidate V = x² + bxy + y² in the Explorer ★ represents exactly this structure: it is the general 2×2 symmetric positive definite quadratic, with b encoding the off-diagonal entry of P.
+The general quadratic candidate V = x² + b·xy + c·y² in the Explorer ★ represents exactly this structure: it is the general 2×2 symmetric positive definite quadratic xᵀPx with P = [[1, b/2], [b/2, c]], the leading coefficient normalized to 1.
+Optimizing the two sliders is searching for the P that best certifies the region of attraction.

 A dynamical system is Hamiltonian if it can be written as ẋ = ∂H/∂p, ṗ = −∂H/∂x for a scalar function H(x, p) called the Hamiltonian (usually total energy: H = T + U = kinetic + potential).